Psykotikism/Mutant_Tanks/README.md

 		// 1: ON
 		"Car Throw Ability"				"0"

-		// The Super Tank can spawn common infected.
-		// 0: OFF
-		// 1: ON
-		"Common Ability"				"0"

-		// The Super Tank spawns this many common infected at once.
-		// Minimum: 1
-		// Maximum: 100
-		"Common Amount"					"10"

 		// The Super Tank has 1 out of this many chances to drug survivors.
 		// Minimum: 1
 		// Maximum: 99999